isomerpages/moe-bendemeersec/pages/Social Media.md

 description: ""
 ---
 <h1>We’re on Facebook and Instagram!</h1>
-<p>Catch a glimpse of the exciting daily lives that our Bendemeerian Community
+<p>Catch a glimpse of the exciting daily lives of our Bendemeerian Community
 where every student shine!</p>
 <p><a href="https://www.instagram.com/bendemeer.secondary.official" rel="noopener noreferrer nofollow" target="_blank"><u>Our Instagram page</u></a>
 </p>